iWinston/typeorm-plus/docs/select-query-builder.md

 ## Using parameters to escape data

 We used `where("user.name = :name", { name: "Timber" })`.
-What does `{ name: "Timber" }` stands for?
+What does `{ name: "Timber" }` stand for?
 It's a parameter we used to prevent SQL injection.
 We could have written: `where("user.name = '" + name + "')`,
-however this is not safe as it opens the code to SQL injections.
+however this is not safe, as it opens the code to SQL injections.
 The safe way is to use this special syntax: `where("user.name = :name", { name: "Timber" })`, where `:name` is a parameter name and the value is specified in an object: `{ name: "Timber" }`.